Church of St. Mary Magdalene

 Other notable features include a Florentine marble font, a Greek 9th-century font and stained glass from the 16th century onwards.

-The church is open daily from 30th March to 26th July and then from 31st July to 3rd November.
+The church is open daily in 2017 from 1st April until 29th October inclusive, EXCEPT Good Friday, 14th April.
 Opening times are from 11.00am to 5.00pm (4.00pm in October), Sundays 1.00pm to 5.00pm (4.00pm in October), unless there are additional services taking place.
 During the winter it is open only for services.